Reuben College

 Oxford’s newest college is dedicated to fostering interdisciplinary exchange within an inclusive and impact-oriented community.

-As one of the college's first cohorts of students, you will have many opportunities to help shape the college’s ethos and activities.
 Reuben College members are creating a diverse, engaged and intellectually-stimulating community that addresses the big questions of the 21st century.
 Within college, you will be supported by fellows and advisors who are world-leading researchers.

-Reuben College will provide you with an academic experience that complements and enhances your departmental activities.
+The college will provide you with an academic experience that complements and enhances your departmental activities.
 You will connect with a wide range of people across disciplines, professional career stages and types of expertise, including with public engagement and entrepreneurship experts.
 By stimulating intellectual curiosity, facilitating cross-disciplinary knowledge exchange, and placing your academic activities within a wider context, Reuben College is an exciting and supportive environment for academic growth.

 Library and IT services

-From October 2023 Reuben College will share its site with the Radcliffe Science Library, which is situated on the top floor of the building.
-This will allow Reuben College students to benefit from specialist services and the library’s collections of over 20,000 books on open shelves, as well as e-books for all subject areas covered by the college’s interdisciplinary themes.
-Reuben students will also benefit from full access to college library and IT facilities, with support from the college’s IT Manager.
-All college buildings (including residential sites) have high-speed network connections and access to University of Oxford Wi-Fi services, OWL and Eduroam, as well as printing and scanning facilities.
+Reuben College shares part of its site with the Radcliffe Science Library, which is situated on the top floor of the building.
+This allows Reuben College students to benefit from specialist services and the library’s collections of over 20,000 books on open shelves, as well as e-books for all subject areas covered by the college’s interdisciplinary themes.

 Sport, music and college facilities

-Facilities for students with disabilities
+Facilities for disabled students

 You will find an inclusive approach to provision for all students.
-Regular liaison with student representatives, architects and building contractors during the re-development of the main site has ensured that students with specific needs will be able to participate fully in college activities and services.
+Regular liaison with student representatives, architects and building contractors during the re-development of the main site has ensured that students with specific needs are able to participate fully in college activities and services.
 The college is supported by a link to the Jericho Health Centre, two linked advisors from the University’s Disability Advisory Service (one specifically supporting mental health), a link University Counselling Service contact, and a dedicated college Welfare Dean.

 Graduate Common Room Committee